Luther Youngdahl: As governor

-As governor, one of Youngdahl's biggest concerns was mental health, and he made reforms to Minnesota's mental health care system.
-In October 1949, Youngdahl burned more than 300 straitjackets and restraints.
-He also increased funding for public education, expanded public housing, increased benefits for war veterans, created activities to improve the health of young people, desegregated the state's National Guard, passed anti-discrimination laws in employment, and banned slot machines and strengthened anti-liquor laws, despite the legislature's opposition.
+Youngdahl was also greatly concerned about mental health, and made reforms to Minnesota's mental health care system.
+In October 1949, he burned more than 300 straitjackets and restraints.
+He also increased funding for public education, expanded public housing, increased benefits for veterans, created activities to improve young people's health, desegregated the Minnesota National Guard, passed anti-discrimination laws in employment, and banned slot machines and strengthened anti-liquor laws despite the legislature's opposition.

 Federal judicial service

 Youngdahl was a popular governor who won reelection easily in 1950, but as early as 1949 he expressed to a friend his desire to return to the judiciary, this time at the federal level.
 Believing that Youngdahl would be the strongest candidate the Republicans could run against him when he sought reelection in 1954, upon learning of Judge Thomas Alan Goldsborough's death from a heart attack, Minnesota's junior U.S. senator, Hubert Humphrey, proposed nominating Youngdahl to Goldsborough's now-vacant seat on the United States District Court for the District of Columbia in a meeting with President Harry S. Truman on July 2, 1951.
 Noting that Youngdahl was the only governor who had written a letter commending him for his recent decision to fire General Douglas MacArthur, Truman agreed to the suggestion.

 After meeting with Youngdahl on July 5, Truman appointed him the next day to the vacancy on the D.C. district court.
 The United States Senate confirmed Youngdahl on August 28, 1951, and he received his commission the next day.
 He assumed senior status on May 29, 1966, his 70th birthday.

 As a senior judge, Youngdahl advocated education and job training for incarcerated criminals and less crowded programs to rehabilitate drug users, believing that harsh punishments failed to reduce crime.
 In an address to Congress in 1971, Youngdahl praised Democrats for supporting revenue sharing and decentralization and Republicans for their proposed Family Assistance Plan, which would have guaranteed families a minimum income.
 He said both parties needed to rise above partisan politics and work together.